ExposureNotification/website/content/about.md

 ---
 ## Signatories of the Individual Data Rights for {{< dcta expand="True">}}

-We have also had the following organizations join us in upholding this data rights framework:
+The following organizations have joined us in upholding this data rights framework:

 {{< members  >}}